rehierl/abstract-properties/02-x-mathematics/05-0-graph-theory/4-3-relationships.md

          |--> disjoint-to  |--> overlaps      |--> equal-to
 ```

-The following operators are largely equal/similar to the set-based operators.
+The following is a summary of those operators that are similar to those that
+are used to describe the relationships between two simple sets.

 Note that `disjoint-to` and `subgraph-of` have strict definitions.
 That is,
 a graph either contains all of the vertices and edges of the other (i.e.